pdessauw/core-framework-demo/README.md

-# core-framework-demo
+# Core Framework Demo

-Demo of the behavior of the Core Framwork
+A demonstration of the behavior of the Core Framework built on top of Django.